kedacore/keda-docs/content/docs/2.1/scalers/cpu.md

 **Parameter list:**

-- `type ` represents whether the metric type is Utilization, Value, or AverageValue.
-Required.
+- `type` - Type of metric to use.
+Options are `Utilization`, `Value`, or `AverageValue`
-- `value ` this value depends on the type setting
+- `value` - Value to trigger scaling actions for
-	- if `type` set to `Value` this value is target value of the metric (as a quantity)
+	- When using `Value`, the target value is the value of the metric itself (as a quantity)
-	- if `type` set to `Utilization ` this value is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
+	- When using `Utilization`, the target value is the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
-	- if `type` set to `AverageValue` this value is the target value of the average of the metric across all relevant pods (quantity).
+	- When using `AverageValue`, the target value is the target value of the average of the metric across all relevant pods (quantity).

 ### Example